Deivu/Suzuya/README.md

 Suzuya is just a good girl tbh, 10/10 would love Suzuya.

-### Selfhosting?
+### Configuring Suzuya
-> Will provide a download link soon™
+1. Download the latest jar file at our [`CI SERVER`](https://amanogawa.moe/jenkins/job/Suzuya/ws/build/libs/)

-1. You need a config.json file on where the jar file is
+2. You need a config.json file on where the suzuya.jar file is

 > Example config.json
 ```json